-You can manage your individual groups or, if desired, delete the groups you have created.
-To perform actions related to a specific group e.g. see the list of your group members, view self-assessment completions, send out reminder e-mails or edit your group, click on 'Edit group'.
+You can manage your individual groups, view the group message boards or, if desired, delete the groups you have established.
+To perform actions related to a specific group e.g. see the list Click on the button below, if you would like to add new members to this group.